 To keep DiamondLobby free to read, this post may contain affiliate links.
 Learn more

 Spencer “Hiko” Martin is an American Valorant eSports player, also known for his CS: GO professional gaming career, which he ended in 2020 to focus on competitive Valorant.
-He was a part of several teams.
-Today he is a part of 100 Thieves.
+In 2022, Hiko retired from competitive Valorant to focus on content creation under the 100 Thieves esports org.

 If you’ve landed on this article, you probably already know a thing or two about the player and are looking to more about his current gear and Valorant settings.